-When you cast a baitcaster, the spool rotates in the direction in which the line peels off.
+When you spool and cast a baitcaster, the spool rotates in the direction in which the line peels off.

 There are some great benefits to having a rotating spool.
 Firstly, you can get great distance.
 Secondly, you can achieve great accuracy.
 But this benefit comes with a trade-off.

 Backlash occurs when the spool travels faster than the line is peeling from the spool.

 Depending on the cast, backlash can happen at any point of the cast but is most often experienced toward the end of the cast when the line starts to slow down, yet the spool is still turning rapidly.